Eligibility Regime Architectures

 Analytical Clarification — Forward-Looking vs Permission-Preserving Designs

-A forward-looking eligibility baseline is structurally neutral only when eligibility exhausts permanently once the ceiling is reached.
+A forward-looking eligibility baseline is structurally neutral only when eligibility exhausts without restoration once the ceiling is reached.

-Where a forward-looking rule does not specify exhaustion or non-restoration, the design functions as a permission-preserving architecture: eligibility continues to regenerate through absence, sequencing, or interpretive reset, even though counting appears prospective.
+Where a forward-looking rule does not specify exhaustion without restoration, the design functions as a permission-preserving architecture: eligibility continues to regenerate through absence, sequencing, or interpretive reset, even though counting appears prospective.

 This distinction is architectural rather than chronological.
 It turns on whether the duration-vector of eligibility terminates at a fixed ceiling or remains structurally open to regeneration.